jaflolo/bank-exercise/README.md

 Logout ok...
 ```

+Note: It is necessary that `sh run-service.sh` is running before starting executing to execute CLI commands.

 ## Lauch Swagger
 While the spring boot proyect is started, you can lauch swagger UI, it is available at http://localhost:8080/swagger-ui.html.
 Here is the Home Page of Swagger where you can see all the resources that are exposed.